MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 - Store the collected data in a standardized, reliable, and secure storage solution.

-- Process stored data needs so that it can be handled by analysis and visualization solutions.
+- Process stored data so that it can be handled by analysis and visualization solutions.

 - Analyze processed data to accurately determine the state of the workload.